 Collaboration will be key in these advances.
 True material manufacturers will emerge to meet the needs of the industry.
 Recently, MakeShaper partnered with Diabase Engineering to design and manufacture an ultra-flexible shore 60a material to complement their line of Flexion Extruders.
 This has enabled users to print things that until now were just not possible with lower-cost FDM machines.
 We have also worked with 3D Platform to accommodate their new line of high flow extruders.
 Our manufacturing capabilities allowed us to extrude a 6mm diameter filament that permits the machine to print sixteen times faster, in excess of 237mm3/s using their HFE900 extruder.
 This new option allows a much faster print, at a reduced cost by decreasing the machine time.

 3D printing is still in its genesis and it is exciting to think of what the future can bring.
-One thing is for certain, more materials will be made available for low cost printers, allowing for more polished, professional quality prints to be made from wherever the need exists… be it home, office, or a small business.
+One thing is for certain, more materials will be made available for low-cost printers, allowing for more polished, professional quality prints to be made from wherever the need exists… be at home, office, or a small business.
 Production ready prints will no longer just be available to the larger manufacturers who can afford an expensive 3D printer.
-Material manufacturers like us will continue to collaborate more with machine manufacturers and listen to the needs of the market to help bring continual innovation to the industry.
+Material manufacturers like us will continue to collaborate more with machine manufacturers and listen to the needs of the market to help bring continued innovation to the industry.